 Consider that humans aren't just meant to inherit Creation, but that the terrifyingly-powerful Caretakers are nothing more than stepping-stones meant to facilitate Mankind's ultimate awakening.
 Humans are special because Creation is literally intended for them.

-In Scion by White Wolf, the collective desire of humans to tell stories is the primary driving force of Fate, a power which even created the Gods.
+In Scion by White Wolf, the collective desire of humans to tell stories is the primary driving force of Fate, a power that binds even the Gods themselves.
 It is also through this that the characters' power grows.
-The more a scion is talked about, the more powerful they become.
+The more a Scion is talked about, the more powerful they become.

 The Terrans (Earth & Sol system humans) in the X-Universe games have superior technology compared to the other races, they're the only Type 1 species on the Kardashev scale that managed to independently develop FTL travel (the other capable species are at least Type 2), they have the largest navy, and the most well defended sectors.
 Earth is guarded by a massive space station wrapped around it in geosynchronous orbit; the Torus Aeternal has massive guns, and you can see thousands of capital ships orbiting the Earth behind the Torus.
 The Argon Federation, the Lost Colony of humans and the largest human faction, lacks the Terrans' technological superiority, but they still manage to win huge areas of space despite their (usually) inferior capital ships.

 Also worth mentioning: Humans in general were recognized by the Ancients as being so intelligent as to pose a threat to their long-term plans.
 The Ancients reacted by rearranging the gates near Sol to trap the Terrans in a closed loop of systems with no native intelligent life.
 The modern Aldrin region is part of this loop.
 Oddly, it ended up being Earth's accidental creation of the Xenon that derailed their plans.
 The Ancients created a second closed loop to contain the Xenon, inadvertently enclosing the Argon, Boron, Paranid, Split, and Teladi as well.
 So humanity is indirectly responsible for the very creation of the X-Universe.